-Foster Care Providers and Educational Outcomes for Children
+Foster Family Characteristics and Children's Educational Outcomes

 We examine how medical innovation can reinforce existing health disparities by disproportionately benefiting socioeconomically advantaged patients.
 Previous work has generally focussed on price and access.
 We propose an additional channel: differences across sociodemographic groups in how health and work interact.
 To investigate the interplay between innovation and health disparities, we develop a lifecycle model in which the effect of medical treatment on labor supply varies across sociodemographic groups.
 We estimate the model using rich data on treatment choices and employment decisions of men infected with HIV.
 In the model, treatments can improve long-run health, but can also cause immediate side effects that interact with the utility cost of work.
 Estimates indicate that HIV-infected men often forego medication to avoid side effects, in part to remain employed.
 This effect is stronger for people with fewer years of education, leading to lower use of treatment and worse health outcomes.
 As a result, while a breakthrough HIV treatment---known as HAART---improved lifetime utility for all patients, it disproportionately benefitted those with higher levels of completed education, thereby reinforcing existing inequality.
 A simulation mandating HAART use worsens inequality, pushing low-education individuals out of the labor force.
 However, a counterfactual subsidy that increases non-labor income reduces employment for all education groups, but only increases adoption of HAART and improves health among lower-education individuals, who face a starker health-work tradeoff.

-Work in Progress:
+Other Work in Progress: